Anishmnaik/anish-demo/README.md

 # anish-demo
-this is my  first git repository.
+this is my  first Git Pepository.
+Author-Anish M Naik